 3. California’s “business disparagement” law

-Although similar to California’s law on defamation, the law on business disparagement exists to protect the financial reputation of a business (as opposed to someone’s personal reputation).
+Although similar to California’s law on defamation, the law on business disparagement exists to protect the financial reputation of a business (as opposed to your personal reputation).
 While it exists primarily to prevent unfair competition between businesses, it can also be brought against a customer.

 To be actionable under California’s trade libel law, a statement about a business must: